Skip to Content

 Beauty

 When I lived in San Francisco, I spent too much time at Credo Beauty.
 Every time I went in with my best friend, she’d want to buy a lip scrub, and I’d say, ‘But it’s so easy to make your own!’
 I finally convinced her to give it a try, and she’s never going back to the store bought stuff.
-It’s easy, fast, and effective – I know you’re going to love this DIY lip scrub too!
+My lip scrub DIY recipe is easy, fast, and effective.
+I know you’re going to love this DIY lip scrub too!

-Lips involve some pretty incredible muscles, and specialized skin.
-That tender tissue requires TLC – especially after a cold and windy day.
-Lips deserve their very own beauty regime, and that’s where these DIY lip scrubs come in.
+Lips involve some pretty incredible muscles and specialized skin.
+That tender tissue requires TLC — especially after a cold and windy day.
+Lips deserve their very own beauty regime, and that’s where these DIY sugar lip scrubs come in.

 Most of us try to protect and moisturize our kissers with lip balms and sunscreens.
 But day-to-day life is tough on sensitive skin.
 Exposure to elements can quickly turn luscious lips into a chapped and peeling horror show.